manhnguyen48/AOC23_R/README.md

 This is set up as an RStudio Project.
 The `utils.R` script contains the `set_up_day()` function to help download inputs and set up the folder each day.
 My session ID is stored as an environment variable in a `.Renviron` file that is not committed to this repo.
 The input files `input.txt` are not included as it's the author of AOC's IP.

 Across all solutions, I try to make use of base R and tidyverse where relevant, add comments where it's not obvious and run my functions through test cases.
+I will try to revisit some days to rework solutions to be more optimal when time allows.
 Below are my reflections on each day:

 ## Day 01